The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Expenses under the general rule and the fixed rate deductions rule are considered below.

-When considering whether travelling costs of home to work and
+When considering whether travelling costs

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.